Starting position / boundary conditions

 The compressors are oil-free and are designed for continuous operation.
 Demanded are reliable and maintenance-friendly compressors.

-HAUG provided a total of 7 pieces of 2-stage compressors of TOG type with a flow rate of approx. 100 Nm3/h.
+HAUG Sauer provided a total of 7 pieces of 2-stage compressors of Sirius type with a flow rate of approx. 100 Nm3/h.
 The scope of supply included the compressor with water and air cooling (combined).

 For certain processes with refrigerant, it is necessary or it has great advantages, if the compression is being made by oil-free compressors.
 Especially with new refrigerants based on gas mixtures containing hydrocarbons, the requirements on the refrigerant compressors have increased massively.
 Besides oil-free compression gas tightness is almost always required.